Documentary film: Observational

 Observational documentaries attempt to spontaneously observe their subjects with minimal intervention.
 Filmmakers who worked in this subgenre often saw the poetic mode as too abstract and the expository mode as too didactic.
-The first observational docs date back to the 1960s; the technological developments which made them possible include mobile lightweight cameras and portable sound recording equipment for synchronized sound.
+The first observational docs date back to the 1960s; the technological developments that made them possible include mobile lightweight cameras and portable sound-recording equipment for synchronized sound.
 Often, this mode of film eschewed voice-over commentary, post-synchronized dialogue and music, or re-enactments.
 The films aimed for immediacy, intimacy, and revelation of individual human character in ordinary life situations.

 Types

 Participatory documentaries believe that it is impossible for the act of filmmaking to not influence or alter the events being filmed.
 What these films do is emulate the approach of the anthropologist: participant-observation.
-Not only is the filmmaker part of the film, we also get a sense of how situations in the film are affected or altered by their presence.
+Not only is the filmmaker part of the film, but we also get a sense of how situations in the film are affected or altered by their presence.
 Nichols: "The filmmaker steps out from behind the cloak of voice-over commentary, steps away from poetic meditation, steps down from a fly-on-the-wall perch, and becomes a social actor (almost) like any other.
 (Almost like any other because the filmmaker retains the camera, and with it, a certain degree of potential power and control over events.)"
 The encounter between filmmaker and subject becomes a critical element of the film.
 Rouch and Morin named the approach cinéma vérité, translating Dziga Vertov's kinopravda into French; the "truth" refers to the truth of the encounter rather than some absolute truth.

-Reflexive documentaries do not see themselves as a transparent window on the world; instead, they draw attention to their own constructedness, and the fact that they are representations.
+Reflexive documentaries do not see themselves as a transparent window on the world; instead, they draw attention to their own constructedness and the fact that they are representations.
 How does the world get represented by documentary films?
-This question is central to this subgenre of films.
+This question is central to this subgenre.
 They prompt us to "question the authenticity of documentary in general."
 It is the most self-conscious of all the modes, and is highly skeptical of "realism".
 It may use Brechtian alienation strategies to jar us, in order to "defamiliarize" what we are seeing and how we are seeing it.

 Performative documentaries stress subjective experience and emotional response to the world.
 They are strongly personal, unconventional, perhaps poetic and/or experimental, and might include hypothetical enactments of events designed to make us experience what it might be like for us to possess a certain specific perspective on the world that is not our own, e.g. that of black, gay men in Marlon Riggs's Tongues Untied (1989) or Jenny Livingston's Paris Is Burning (1991).
 This subgenre might also lend itself to certain groups (e.g. women, ethnic minorities, gays and lesbians, etc.) to "speak about themselves".
 Often, a battery of techniques, many borrowed from fiction or avant-garde films, are used.
 Performative docs often link up personal accounts or experiences with larger political or historical realities.